nginxinc/nginx-basics-workshops/Plus/labs/lab4/readme.md

 <br/>

 Now you need to enable some HTTP Headers, to be added to the Request.
-These are often need to relay information between the HTTP client and the backend server.
+These are often needed to relay information between the HTTP client and the backend server.
 These Headers are in addition to the HTTP Protocol control headers.

 1. Inspect the `proxy_headers.conf` in the `labs/lab4/nginx-plus/etc/nginx/includes` folder.
 You will see that some custom HTTP Headers are being added.

     ```nginx
-    #Nginx Basics - Feb 2024
+    #Nginx Basics - Nov 2024
-    #Chris Akker, Shouvik Dutta
+    #Chris Akker, Shouvik Dutta, Adam Currier
     #
     ## Set Headers to the proxied servers ##